chaoss/community/Project Charter.md

 8. The GB may (1) establish work flow procedures for the submission, approval, and closure/archiving of Technical Committees and projects of Technical Committees, (2) set requirements for the promotion to or removal from Technical Committee roles, as applicable, and (3) amend, adjust, refine and/or eliminate the roles as it sees fit.

-9. The GB shall annually elect a GB Chair and GB Co-Chair from representatives involved in either or both the Code or Metrics Committees, such that both the Code and Metrics Committees will be represented by the Co-Chairs.
+9. The GB shall annually elect a GB Chair and GB Co-Chair from representatives involved in either or both the Software or Metrics Committees, such that both the Software and Metrics Committees will be represented by the Co-Chairs.
 The Chair and Co-Chair will set the agenda and preside over meetings of the GB.

 0. Responsibilities: The GB shall also be responsible for:

     1.  coordinating the direction of the Project;

-    2.  establishing any project policies, including for the addition and removal of Maintainers and documenting any requirements for official project releases (Code or Metrics);
+    2.  establishing any project policies, including for the addition and removal of Maintainers and documenting any requirements for official project releases (Software or Metrics);

     3.  approving project or system proposals (including, but not limited to, incubation, deprecation, and changes to a project’s charter or scope);